 Exhibit B – Logo of the spamming Liquid4Health

-How does this relate to anything else?
-Well in your company you probably have people who represent the company in many ways.
-If they’re tied directly to the company and it states that in their Twitter or other social media profile then everything they do will be tied to the company as well.
+So how does this relate to the subject of ethics?
+Well, in your business you probably have a variety of people who represent your organization in a variety of ways.
+If they are tied to your company and their Twitter accounts say as much, then you must consider that everything they say and do will be reflected back to the company.

-This is a VERY real fear of companies and individuals alike.
-Recently I had the opportunity to speak with a representative of the local government and this was the #1 concern brought up when dealing with social media and it’s application for spreading a message.
+This is an important thing to consider not just for companies but for individuals out there as well.
+I recently had the opportunity to speak with a representative speaking for the local government and they mentioned that this a considerable concern they have for dealing with social media in the application of spreading messages.

 Josh “Shua” Peters